WHAT IS SMALL CLAIMS COURT?

 COLLECTING YOUR MONEY OR PROPERTY

 The Judgment Creditor is the person or business who has won the case.
 The Judgment Debtor is the loser of the case.
 A copy of the Journal Entry of Judgment is furnished to the Judgment Creditor and the Judgment Debtor.
-A form entitled "Judgment Debtor's Statement of Assets" will be attached to copy of the Journal Entry of Judgment, which is given to the Judgment Creditor.
+A form titled "Judgment Debtor's Statement of Assets" will be attached to copy of the Journal Entry of Judgment, which is given to the Judgment Creditor.
 If the judgment is not paid or taken care of within 15 days, the copy of the Journal Entry of Judgment with the attached Judgment Debtor's Statement of Assets form is to be mailed by the Judgment Creditor to the Judgment Debtor by mail.
 The Judgment Creditor needs to obtain from the Post Office a certificate of mailing form (P.S.
 Form 3817).
 This form needs to be filed in the office of District Court to show the date that the forms were mailed to the Judgment Debtor.
 The Judgment Debtor has 30 days from the date of mailing to either pay the judgment or complete the form and return it to the Clerk of the District Court office.
-If they do not complete the form, at the request of the Judgment Creditor, the Judgment Debtor will be summoned back to court.
-This form is used to help collect the judgment by issuance of garnishments against wages or a bank account.
+If they do not complete the form, at the request of the Judgment Creditor, the Judgment Debtor may be summoned back to court.
+This form is used to help collect the judgment by providing information that aids in the issuance of garnishments against wages or a bank account.

-The Judgment Debtor (loser) has 10 days after judgment is entered to file an appeal in writing to get a new hearing from a different judge.
+The Judgment Debtor (loser) has 14 days after judgment is entered to file an appeal in writing to get a new hearing from a different judge.
 The Clerk of the District Court does have a Notice of Appeal form that you may complete.
 The filing fee for a small claims appeal is $195.00.
 Someone appealing a small claims case or attempting to collect a judgment granted in a small claims case does have the right to hire an attorney to assist them.

 WHAT IF YOU ARE BEING SUED IN SMALL CLAIMS COURT?